 Concrete pavement and concrete base shall be cured using one of the following methods, according to the applicable clauses of OPSS 904:

-a) Curing with Curing Compound, or
+a) Curing with Curing Compound clause, or

-b) Curing with Burlap and Water.
+b) Curing with Burlap and Water clause.

 Formed surfaces shall require no additional curing where the formwork is left in place for the minimum specified curing period.
 If formwork is removed during the curing period, formed surfaces shall be cured using one of the methods listed above.